mellow-hype/elasticsec/README.md

 packetbeat.sh -I /path/to/pcap
 ```

-Navigate to `127.0.0.1:5601` in browser.
+Navigate to `127.0.0.1:5601` in a browser.
 You will be presented with a screen asking you to create a default index template.
 Use `packetbeat-*` as the index template name.
 If everything worked correctly the settings will be applied and the data will be visible in the Discover tab.